MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMCollection.md

 ```

 ### -ExportComment

-Specifies a comment for the exported collection.
+Specify an optional comment for the exported collection in the MOF file.

 ```yaml
 Type: String